Video Conferencing - Making Zoom Accessible

 2. Click Settings from the left menu.

-3. Under In Meeting (Basic), click the toggle next to Sound notification when someone joins or leaves.
+4. Under In Meeting (Basic), toggle on Sound notification when someone joins or leaves.
 Choose whether the sound will be heard by everyone or host and co-hosts only.

 Image of the above instructions